 The minimum you must know

-Syria has one of the most peaceful intellectual populations on earth.
+Syria has one of the most peaceful sophisticated populations on earth.
+But they have been forced to present themselves otherwise and deter after decades of attempted NATO interventions, and presence there.
+So they don’t usually present themselves that way.
+They also genuinely defend themselves as a last resort.
 The country is presently internally peaceful and hopes to be externally.
-And this is starting to be believed in NATO countries that have been deterred by a contrary image created in previous years by the Syrian government in a cautionary western media.
+And this is starting to be believed in NATO countries that have been deterred by a very contrary image created by the Syrian government that has been repeated by a cautionary western media.

 Syria has peaceful relations with all Arab-speaking countries

 Journalists unfamiliar with the area used to undermine the possibility of improving Syrian - NATO relations.
 But nowadays most U.S. and global news channels are presenting a balanced perspective that’s optimistic for Syria’s future with all other countries.
 This writer believes peace and love are the courageous right decisions for all nations.
 Europe would particularly benefit from peace, love and long overdue generosity towards Syria.
 The Syrian people have contributed more to other countries than they have received for too many years.
-The Syrian people are tremendously capable, and Syria is an incredible prospective alliance nation.
+The Syrian people are tremendously capable.
+Syria is a loyal alliance for Russia but has maintained perfect peace with NATO, as is obvious from the government’s exemplary relations with bordering NATO-member Turkey.

 Syria's President went to university in London and would love great relations with the British government.